 Japanese – can barely communicate in daily situations because I’ve put it aside for a year or so.

-Polish – current project!
-Can read with help, enjoying the challenge to speak.
+Polish – my current true love.
+Can read with a bit of help, enjoying the challenge to speak.